TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

-After each epoch, we compute a validation loss on the training set.
-The training ends when the first of the following condition is reached: \begin{itemize} \item The model has trained for 200 epochs, \item The model has trained for more than 3 days, or \item It has been 20 epochs since the best validation loss. \end{itemize} The resulting model which is used to compute the metrics is the one that minimized the validation loss, and not necessarily the one at the last epoch.
+After each epoch, we compute a validation score on a subset of the training set used only for validation (see \cref{fig:backtesting}).
+The training ends when the first of the following condition is reached: \begin{itemize} \item The model has trained for 200 epochs, \item The model has trained for more than 3 days, or \item It has been 20 epochs since the best validation score (early stopping). \end{itemize} The resulting model, which is used to compute the final metrics, is the one with minimal validation score.
+Since we compute the validation score at each epoch, the final model can be from an earlier epoch than the last one performed.